 - Include any additional information that may be required, such as your account number or routing number.

-So what can you do to avoid problems when writing checks?
+So what can you do to avoid problems?
 Here are a few tips:

 - Make sure you have enough money in your account.
-This may seem like a no-brainer, but it’s amazing how many people write checks without bothering to check their balance first.
-Avoid this mistake by always checking your balance before writing a check.
+This may seem like a no-brainer, but it’s amazing how many people do this without bothering to check their balance first.
+Avoid this mistake by always checking your balance first.

 - Use a pencil.
 Yes, a pencil.
 Why?
-Because if you make a mistake when writing the check, you can simply erase it and start over.
+Because if you make a mistake in your check, you can simply erase it and start over.
 If you use a pen, you’ll either have to start over with a new check or try to cross out the mistake, which can be confusing for the person who ultimately receives the check.

 - Write legibly.
-This may seem like another no-brainer, but you’d be surprised how often people write checks that are barely readable.
+This may seem like another no-brainer, but you’d be surprised how often checks are barely readable.
 Not only is this annoying for the person who has to decode your writing, it can also lead to errors (see tip number four).

 - Use numbers.
-When you write out the amount of the check, use numbers as well as words.
+When you write out the amount, use numbers as well as words.
 That way, if there’s a discrepancy between what you wrote and what the recipient reads, they can quickly and easily refer to the numbers to figure out what the correct amount should be.

 - Sign carefully.
 This is perhaps the most important tip of all.
 When you sign a check, you are authorizing the bank to pay the amount of the check out of your account.
-So be careful not to sign a blank check (which would give someone free rein to write in any amount they want) and be sure that the amount you’ve written in both words and numbers matches the amount you’re signing for.
+So be careful not to sign a blank check (which would give someone free rein to any amount of money) and be sure that the amount in both words and numbers matches the amount you’re signing for.

 How to Endorse a Check